• Skip to main content

 Storage Tips

-Mongolian Ground Beef Noodles can be stored in the fridge for 4-5 days when placed in a sealed airtight glass container, and it's freezer-safe for up to 6 months (if you are lucky enough to have leftovers)!
+Mongolian Ground Beef Noodles can be stored in the fridge for 4-5 days when placed in a sealed airtight glass container.
+It's also freezer-safe for up to 6 months (if you are lucky enough to have leftovers)!

 FAQs About Mongolian Ground Beef Noodles